implexa/implexa/README.md

-# implexa
+# Implexa
-A simple git based PLM and PDM for engineers by engineers
+A hardware-focused git based Product Lifecycle Management for engineers by engineers.